Republic Records: Universal Republic Records: 2006–2012

-Republic Records revival: 2012–present
+Republic Records revival: 2012–2024

 In October 2012, Universal Republic Records returned to the Republic Records moniker.
 Just prior to the label's return to the Republic name, it signed Canadian artist The Weeknd through his imprint label, XO.
 In addition to artists' albums, the label has released soundtracks with the Fox (Star), NBC (The Voice), and former UMG parent Universal Pictures (Fifty Shades and Sing), among numerous other partnerships, films, and television series.
 Republic Records had songs in six of the top-10 spots on the Mediabase Top 40 Chart in 2015, tying a 2013 record.
 Also in 2015, the label signed American rapper and singer, Post Malone.

 In November 2017, the company was named Varietys Hitmaker Label of the Year.
 In 2018, Taylor Swift signed to Republic Records after releasing her music through the Republic imprint, Big Machine Records, for a majority of her career.
 In December of that year, Republic partnered with Sony Pictures on the release of the soundtrack for Spider-Man: Into the Spider-Verse.
 The soundtrack's lead single was Post Malone and Swae Lee's "Sunflower" which reached number one on the Billboard Hot 100 and broke the record for most weeks in the top ten of the Hot R&B/Hip-Hop Songs chart at 45.
 Early 2019 saw the signing of a reunited Jonas Brothers, as well.

 Also in 2019, Republic Records was named the "Label of the Year" by both Billboard and Variety.
 It has been Billboards label of the year for 4 of the last 5 years and Varietys for each of the last three.
 Republic was also named Billboards Hot 100 Label of the Year for the sixth straight time.
 Five Republic albums (Ariana Grande's Thank U, Next, Taylor Swift's Lover, Post Malone's Beerbongs & Bentleys, Drake's Scorpion and Post Malone's Hollywood's Bleeding) also appeared in the top 10 of the year-end Billboard 200 chart.

 In 2020, Republic Records partnered up with JYP Entertainment for the South Korean girl group Twice as the group's first American label and distributor.
 Twice will be the first artist from JYP Entertainment to be powered under the alliance.
 Twice's signing represents a diversifying market for K-pop in the US.
 On April 8, 2020, it was stated that the record has partnered up with the South Korean girl group (G)I-dle after the release of their third EP I Trust, marking the group's official debut in the US.
 At the 2020 iHeartRadio Music Awards, Republic Records won "Label of the Year".